robertparker/octopress-blog/why_im_writing_on_github.md

 ## Why It Works For Me
 #### versioning
 In college, my personal record for multiple versions of a manuscript was 22.
 Impressive, but there are solutions now.
-Google Docs and Dropbox have been revelations in solving the challenges of editing a document across different devices.
+Google Docs and Dropbox have been revelations in solving the challenges of editing a document across different machines.
 Bloggging platforms also allow you to access and edit a post anywhere in the cloud.

 Git surpasses both those services.
 Enter `git commit -m 'my message'` and `git diff version1..version2 my_file`.
 Diffs allows me to see the text differences between any two of my versions, and commits allow me to comment on the specific save.
 Now I know exactly what changed every time I hit `Ctrl+S`.

-And there's forking.
+#### forking
 Let's say I wanted to rewrite this article to submit to an online magazine.
 In that case, `git clone my_article` lets me rewrite in an entirely different style, while I can use `git branch new_revision` to begin a new train of thought I can merge into my final draft later.

 #### the blank paper
 Blogging platforms (Blogger, Tumblr, Medium) have been the only medium for self-publication on the Internet for writers.
 And two significant ways they inherit the same poor psychology as paper publication: